donquixote/psrx/variations/paul-reduced/README.md

 It specifies the behavior of a class loader, without mentioning the state of the filesystem.

-Compared to the original proposal by Paul, it attempts to
+Compared to the original proposal by Paul:
-- avoid loopholes and be crystal clear.
+- it does handle the multiplicity or possible non-existence of matching files and namespace prefixes for a given FQCN.
+- it does describe the "mapping" as something that persists beyond one class lookup.
+- it does not mix statements about the autoloader behavior with statements about the loaded files and mapped directories.
+  The autoloader can assume or expect what might be in a file, but it cannot control and will not enforce it.
+- it may work as an instruction to write unit tests.

-- avoid any statements that are not within the responsibility of the autoloader.
+It avoids statements that are out of scope.
+E.g.

-Especially, it does no longer talk about libraries or applications, it only talks about the autoloader.
-But it does so in a way that instructions for libraries can be easily derived.
+- It does not talk about libraries vs applications, it only talks about autoloaders and how they behave.
+- It does not mention whether the autoloader can be configurable and how this should be done.
+  It just says the loader "operates with" an "ordered list" of path-namespace mappings.

 The goal is to be equivalent with the intended meaning of Paul's proposal, or whatever the group agrees on, but be more precise in the wording.